PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

     - For finger 4, it is coded as adducted (=) if it is touching the side of finger 3 or if the space between finger 3 & 4 at the distal bone of finger 4 is equal to or smaller than the width of the distal bone of finger 4.

 - Adduction/abduction of bent handshapes
-    - For certain handshapes with extended fingers (e.g. “L”, "V" & "U") which are coded with neutral abduction (<) between the extended (E) finger(s) and flexed (F) fingers, their “bent” counterparts (i.e. "bent-L", "bent-V" & "bent-U") are coded with full adduction (=) between these same fingers due to all proximal joints being flexed (F).
+    - For certain handshapes with extended fingers (e.g. “L”, "V" & "U") that are coded with neutral abduction (<) between the extended (E) finger(s) and flexed (F) fingers, their “bent” counterparts (i.e. "bent-L", "bent-V" & "bent-U") are coded with full adduction (=) between these same fingers due to all proximal joints being flexed (F).

 `````````````````````````